Strategic People Enablement

 How I Work With Organizations

-My approach is shaped by 15+ years inside global holding companies, founder-led businesses, and complex matrixed environments, combined with a background in organizational anthropology and labor history.
-I bring pattern recognition as a consulting method.
-So, I can see what's structural versus what's situational, and I build accordingly.
+I look at how systems are functioning inside your organization, not just how they are documented.
+My approach is shaped by fifteen years inside global holding companies, founder-led businesses, and complex matrixed environments, combined with a background in organizational anthropology and labor history.

 Featured Methodology — The Modern Manager